 Violating the agreements

-When Liston started working as chief strategy officer for Gnosis, a decentralized ethereum application similar to Augur, Peterson then reached out to Liston's boss Martin Köppelman in 2017 to "try to convince him to lean on Plaintiff Liston to stop referring himself as a co-founder of Augur," before altogether denying Liston's co-founder status in two January 2018 tweets, according to the lawsuit.
+Two years later, when Liston started working for Gnosis, a decentralized ethereum application similar to Augur, Peterson then reached out to Liston's boss Martin Köppelman to "try to convince him to lean on Plaintiff Liston to stop referring himself as a co-founder of Augur," before altogether denying Liston's co-foundership in two January 2018 tweets, according to the lawsuit.

-A representative of Augur shortly thereafter emailed FOAM chief executive officer Ryan John King, whose company Liston advises, "using aggressive and disparaging language demanding that FOAM remove the phrase 'Augur cofounder' from Liston's description on FOAM's website."
+A representative of Augur shortly thereafter emailed Ryan John King, whose blockchain map company FOAM Liston advises, using "aggressive and disparaging language demanding FOAM remove the phrase 'Augur cofounder' from Liston's description on FOAM's website," according to the lawsuit.

 "I was working with the Augur team before it was called Augur.
 I wrote their first minimum viable product in Python.
 I taught them Paul Sztorc's design," Amoveo founder Hess commented to CoinDesk.

-Asked why Liston had been booted out, Sztorc said the company had been vying for technically savvy leadership.
-The Truthcoin founder remembered that Costello had called him one time asking what the project needed.
+Asked why Liston had been booted out, Sztorc said the company had been vying for more technically savvy leadership.
+The Truthcoin founder remembered Costello had called him one time asking what the project needed.

 Augur symbol via Shutterstock